Miloš Pavlović (racing driver): ADAC GT Masters

 In 2016, Pavlović joined the Bonaldi team's ADAC GT Masters assault.
 Driving with Patrick Kujala, the entry scored a total of seven points with three points-paying finishes.

 Italian GT Endurance Championship

-In 2022 Miloš has won the GT Cup category alongside the German Michael Fischbaum.
+In 2022, Pavlović has won the GT Cup category alongside the German Michael Fischbaum.

-In 2024 he raced in the AM class alongside Thai Pek and German Spengler.
+In 2024, Pavlović raced in the AM class alongside Thai Pek and German Spengler.
 They finished fourth in the standings and achieved along the way one win and one second place.

-In 2025 he raced once again in the AM class alongside Thai Mai and German Spengler.
-This time they finished second in the overall standings falling short of a title by only three points.
-Along the way they achieved one race win, one second and one third place.
+In 2025, Pavlović raced once again in the AM class alongside Thai Mai and German Spengler.
+This time, they finished second in the overall standings falling short of a title by only three points.
+Along the way, they achieved one race win, one second and one third place.

 GT Open

-In 2023 Miloš paired the Thai driver Pek and together they finished 6th in the standings achieving one race win and four podium finished.
+In 2023, Pavlović paired the Thai driver Pek and together they finished sixth in the standings achieving one race win and four podium finished.